 An aquarium stand or cabinet is a piece of furniture on which you place your fish tank.
 They have space for tubes, cords, and external filters.
-When buying a cabinet for your aquarium, be sure to get one that matches the length, width, and weight of your tank.
+When buying a cabinet for your aquarium, be sure to get one that matches your tank’s length, width, and weight.

 UV Sterilizers help keep your aquarium clean longer by removing free-floating algae and reducing bacteria and pathogens.
 UV sterilizers for aquariums can be fully or partially submerged in the water.

 Canister Filter O Rings

 You need to replace damaged Canister Filter O Rings, so always keep some spares.
 It’s one of the oft-forgotten but necessary aquarium supplies.

 Plastic plants or natural plants?
 Both are fish tank decorations, and they provide hiding places for fish.
 Which should you get?
 Plastic plants need little maintenance, but live plants need special attention.
 It all depends on how comfortable you are with growing live plants.
 Do your research!
 Some plants are easier to care for than others.